Recreation Management and Recreational Therapy Department (REC/RTH/MIND)

 Leisure in a Diverse Society

 This course explores the increasingly diversified nature of society and its impact on individuals' experiences of leisure.
-A focus will be placed on the experiences of members of minority populations including issues related to race, gender, sexual orientation, gender identity, religion, social status, age, and disability.
-Students will be introduced to factors that influence the experience of leisure and leisure service delivery.
-Prerequisite: REC major/minor, inclusive recreation minor, or social justice minor.
+A focus is placed on the experiences of members of minority populations including issues related to race, gender, sexual orientation, gender identity, religion, social status, age, and disability.
+Students are introduced to factors that influence the experience of leisure and leisure service delivery.
 Offered Spring.

 REC 330 Cr.3

-Students will explore the interactions between natural resources and users to produce outdoor recreation.
-Students will learn to assess natural resources through carrying capacity, limits of acceptable change, competition, and complementarity among and between recreation uses and other resource uses.
-Methods for monitoring recreational impacts and approaches to managing resource quality and recreational opportunities will be addressed.
-Prerequisite: REC 150.
-Offered Spring - Even Numbered Years.
+Students explore the interactions between natural resources and users specific to facilitating outdoor recreation.
+Students learn to assess natural resources of regional public lands using carrying capacity, limits of acceptable change, or other relevant land management frameworks.
+Methods for monitoring recreational impacts and approaches to managing resource quality and recreational opportunities are addressed.
+Offered Spring - Odd Numbered Years.

 REC 335 Cr.3

-Based on experiential education and interpretive principles, students will learn methods and materials for effectively teaching environmental concepts in schools, communities, nature centers, camps, and parks.
-Students will also explore history, theory, philosophy and goals of environmental education programs.
-Prerequisite: REC 150.
-Offered Spring - Odd Numbered Years.
+Based on experiential education and interpretive principles, students learn methods and materials for effectively teaching environmental concepts in schools, communities, nature centers, camps, and parks.
+Students also explore history, theory, philosophy, and goals of environmental interpretation programs.
+Offered Spring - Even Numbered Years.

 REC 340 Cr.3